 • People with strong social relationships are 50% less likely to die prematurely than people with weak social relationships.

 • Lonely brains detect social threats twice as fast as non-lonely brains.

-• “Lots both people want to ride with you in the limo, but what you want is someone who will take the bus with you when the limo breaks down.” -Oprah Winfrey.
+• “Everybody wants to ride with you in the limo, but what you want is someone who will take the bus with you when the limo breaks down.” -Oprah Winfrey.

 • Checking your social media feed is like comparing everyone’s best day to your average days—and you always come up short.